Fraaagaaa/Strat-Tester-BO2/README.md

 - [5and5](https://github.com/5and5) for making the original strat tester and helping me 5 years ago when I started modding Black Ops.
 - [Hadi77KSA](https://github.com/Hadi77KSA) for making the script to power on afterlife doors.
 - [MJ](https://github.com/mjmodz) for helping me with the perk selection menu.
-- [Astrox](https://www.twitch.tv/lastroxl) for explaining the no power set ups.
+- [Astrox](https://www.twitch.tv/lastroxl) for the No Power setups.